 She eventually gets beyond obsessed, not giving a rat’s ass about anything going on with the Red Night or caring about anyone’s lives.

 Shiori told Yuka during a battle that Kakeru would be fine but she could not guarantee the safety of the others.
-Yuka responded by saying that was fine as long as Kakeru was okay….Even going that far, this would’ve been mostly understandable if it had only been Misuzu and Kakeru out there seeing as how she hates Misuzu at this point yet is consumed by Kakeru.
+Yuka responded by saying that was fine as long as Kakeru was okay….Even going that far, this would’ve been mostly understandable (not justifiable but understandable) if it had only been Misuzu and Kakeru out there seeing as how she hates Misuzu at this point yet is consumed by Kakeru.
 The others did nothing to her but protect her and be nice to her yet she couldn’t care less about their safety.

 I haven’t even told you the top three most disturbing things.

 At a point Yuka just starts throwing herself at Kakeru whenever she can.
 She asks if he wants to go sleep with her, walks up to him in her underwear while he’s just sitting outside and asks if they can sleep together.
 Just trying to casually offer her body to him whenever she can.

 After seeing Kakeru kissing/sucking on Misuzu’s arm to drink her blood to gain her power (yet another ‘I knew this was going to be bad before we even hinted at going there’ moment) Yuka bursts into the room, seemingly offering a handkerchief to wipe off a wound on Misuzu’s forehead, then Yuka licks the blood off of Misuzu’s forehead……….

 1 – She didn’t even know why Kakeru was doing that or what Misuzu’s blood would do to her.